 - 1. Attendance and active participation in class discussions - 2.
-One presentation of your current work for the class during the workshop period - 3.
+One or more class periods in which you distribute a "seminar paper" ahead of time and lead discussion of the material for that period - 3.
+One presentation of your current work for the class during the workshop period - 4.
 An in-depth writing project related to cultural sociology